fardad-d1ce/Approach-Landing-Analyzer/README.md

 ## 🎯 Features
 ### 📉 Approach Analysis:
 -   Visualizes **final approach glideslope** for each aircraft.
 Each descent segment is rated by a color.
-  - Also identifies if the aircraft bounces the touchdown!
+  - Also identifies if the aircraft bounces upon touchdown!

     <p align="left">